 - Mental health issues and more

-Much like back pain neck pain can be hard to treat effectively without identifying the root cause known as the pain generator.
-If natural treatments like chiropractic aren’t working then injections could be the next phase.
+Like back pain, neck pain can be hard to treat effectively without identifying the root cause, known as the pain generator.
+If natural treatments like chiropractic aren’t working, injections could be the next phase.

 Injections can help with:

 - Identifying the source/root cause of the pain as a diagnostic

 - Treats the pain as a therapeutic

 The most commonly used are cervical epidural steroid injections, medial branch blocks (MBBs), and facet joint injections.
 Learn about what they are, what they treat, and the scientific research behind their risks and benefits.

 Cervical Epidural Steroid

 - Injection means that medicine is delivered through a needle.

 - Cervical means the cervical spine, which is the neck.